teddybeaker/Portfolio/README.md

 * make sure pager is displayed centered

 ### Stage
-Main issue here will be styling of the Galleria
+Main issue here will be styling of the Galleria.
+I've added a theme to js/galleria/themes/portfolio where I added some basic styling.
+Note that the controls have a red background so you can properly see them.
+* handle configuration of gallery in js/galleria/themes/portfolio/galleria.portfolio.js
+* handle styling of gallery in js/galleria/themes/portfolio/galleria.portfolio.css
+* note that you can use js/galleria/themes/portfolio/portfolio-demo.html while styling
+* to replace the control icons, either change portfolio-map.png (looks like a sprite, keep controls in their respective place) or change using css

 ## Add Parallax effect
 * [jparallax](http://stephband.info/jparallax/)